mkblogs/hibernate-entity-graph/README.md

 ### Named Entity Graph Testing Here

 In this example we are using `@NamedEntityGraph` name attribute `graph.author.books` to get entity graph api.
-It will load only Books objects but not publisher associate with books
+It will load only Book objects but not publisher associate with books

 ```java